Logo - Life.Understood.

 • content can be artificially generated

-• origins are obscured or unverifiable
+• origins may be obscured or unverifiable

-• authenticity cannot be assumed
+• authenticity can no longer be assumed

 This includes: